szczyglis-dev/py-gpt/README.md

 <https://platform.openai.com/account/api-keys>

-**Note:** the ability to use models in the application depends on the API user\'s access to a given model!
+**Note:** The ability to use models within the application depends on the API user's access to a given model!

-# Chatbot and completion (GPT3, GPT4)
+# Chatbot, completion, assistants (GPT-4, GPT-3.5, Langchain)

 ## Chatbot

-This is the default mode of operation and works very similarly to **ChatGPT**.
-The mode allows you to talk to models such as **GPT3**, **GPT3.5** and **GPT4**.
-You can switch between the currently used model at any time.
+This default mode operates very similarly to **ChatGPT**, allowing you to engage in conversation with models like **GPT-4**, **GPT-4 Turbo**, **GPT-3.5**, and **GPT-3**.
+You have the flexibility to switch between the currently active model at any time.
+This mode employs the **ChatCompletion API**.

-In the middle window of the application there is a chat window, and below it there is a field for the text entered by the user (prompt).
-On the right side of the application window, you can conveniently define your own system prompt for the model at any time, or create a preset with a prompt and save it, for example, for later use.
-This allows you to easily and quickly switch between different starting configurations for the model, and allows you to conveniently experiment with the whole thing.
+The central area of the application interface features a chat window, with a user text input field (prompt) just below it.
+On the right side of the application window, you can effortlessly define or modify your system prompt for the model or craft a prompt preset and save it for future use.
+This feature enables you to swiftly move between various model configurations, facilitating convenient experimentation.

-Under the chat window and above the input window, the calculated amount of tokens that will be used to perform a given query is always shown in real time.
+Displayed between the chat window and the input field is a real-time calculation of the number of tokens that a particular query will consume.
+Additionally, a file (attachment) upload functionality is accessible here.
+Simply navigate to the "Files" tab to manage files and attachments, which can be uploaded to the OpenAI API.

 ![chat](https://user-images.githubusercontent.com/61396542/230803437-90ad1bd1-dad8-48c3-86d8-c8123943443e.jpg)

-## Text Completion
+## Completion

-This is a more advanced and capable mode that allows more extensive use of the **GPT3** model.
-It works similarly to a chat, but it allows for more configuration and has more features than a regular chat.
-In this mode, you can use the model for more tasks, such as completing text, simulating conversation as various persons, analyzing text, and many more.
+This advanced mode is more comprehensive and offers greater utilization of Large Language Models (LLMs).
+While operating similarly to a chat interface, it provides more configuration options and features than standard chat interactions.
+In this mode, you can engage the model in a wider array of tasks, such as text completion, simulating conversations as various characters, text analysis, and much more.
+It grants access to any model supported by the OpenAI API as well as models available through Langchain integration.

-As in the chat mode, here on the right there are convenient presets, thanks to which you can freely configure the model and quickly switch between different configurations.
+As with chat mode, on the right side, you'll find handy presets that enable you to freely configure the model and rapidly switch between different configurations and prompt templates.

-This mode additionally has fields in which you can enter a name for the AI and for the user.
-This allows, for example, to simulate a conversation as two fictitious actors, if so defined in the start prompt.
-Thanks to these options, it is possible, for example, to simulate a conversation between e.g. Batman and the Joker. ;)
+This mode also introduces fields for naming the AI and the user, allowing you to, for instance, simulate conversations between fictional characters — like Batman and the Joker — if defined in the starting prompt.
+These options open up creative opportunities to explore various dialogue scenarios in a fun and imaginative way.

 ![batman](https://user-images.githubusercontent.com/61396542/230803444-5c960da8-6a53-47cb-9c23-54cefa7f498f.jpg)

-In this mode, models from the `davinci` family - included in the **GPT3** - are available.
+In this mode, models from the `davinci` family within **GPT-3** are available.
+**Note:** The `davinci` models are slated for deprecation in the near future.

+## Assistants

+This mode uses the new OpenAI's **Assistants API**.

+It looks similar to the standard chat mode but further provides access to tools such as a **Code Interpreter**, **Retrieval Files**, and **Functions**.
+File uploads and downloads are also featured in this mode.
+**PYGPT** offers pragmatic support for file management; you can rapidly upload your documents and efficiently receive and handle files sent to you by the model.

+Creating multiple assistants is a one-click process, and they automatically synchronize with the OpenAI API.
+Importing your existing assistants from OpenAI is smooth and straightforward.

+Please note that token usage calculation is unavailable in this mode.
+Nonetheless, file (attachment) uploads are supported.
+Simply navigate to the "Files" tab to effortlessly manage files and attachments which can be sent to the OpenAI API.

+## Vision (GPT-4 Vision)

+This mode enables image analysis using the GPT-4 Vision model.
+Functioning much like the chat mode, it also allows you to upload images or provide URLs to images.
+The vision feature can analyze both local images and those found online.

+## Langchain

+This mode enables you to work with models that are supported by Langchain.
+The Langchain wrapper is integrated into the application, allowing you to connect to any Large Language Model by simply supplying a configuration file for the specific model.
+You can add as many models as you like; just list them in the configuration file named `models.json`.

 # Context and memory

 ## Short and long-term memory

-The application allows you to conduct a conversation in a continuous mode, allowing you to use a long context.
-The entire context of the conversation is stored on the application side and is automatically attached to all sent to AI messages (prompts).
-You can also return to the context of a given conversation at any time - the application allows you to continue previous conversations and saves the history of the entire conversation, which can be easily restored and continued from this point.
+The application lets you chat in continuous mode, which uses a long context for the conversation.
+It saves the entire conversation context and automatically includes it with all messages sent to the AI (prompts).
+Plus, you can go back to previous conversations at any time.
+The app saves your chat history, and you can pick up right where you left off.

 ## Handling multiple contexts

-On the left side of the screen there is a list of saved contexts, you can add any number of contexts there and conveniently switch between them and easily return to previous conversations at any time.
+On the left side of the screen, you'll see a list of saved contexts.
+You can add as many contexts as you want and easily switch between them.
+Whenever you need to, you can jump back to any previous conversation.
+The app automatically makes a summary (title) for each context, just like ChatGPT does, but you can also change it whenever you want.

 ![context](https://user-images.githubusercontent.com/61396542/230803455-81d78a08-cad5-45c3-b346-4dd3293abb5d.jpg)

-Context support can be turned off in the settings, use the option:
+You can disable context support in the settings by using the following option:

 ``` ini
 Config -> Settings -> Use context